oreo639/LimePlayer3DS/README.md

 + Check the credits for those who made a big impact on development.

 ## Credits
-Limeplayer started as a fork of ctrmus, meaning that the majority of its code came from, is based off, or was built on top of ctrmus.
++ Limeplayer started as a fork of ctrmus, meaning that the majority of its code came from, is based off, or was built on top of ctrmus.

-Deltabeard: For his work on ctrmus which was the foundation for this application.
++ Deltabeard: For his work on ctrmus which was the foundation for this application.

-Astronautlevel & Liquidfernir: For their work on anemone which helped quite a bit when it came to starting with citro2d graphics, and they were very helpful in general.
++ Astronautlevel & Liquidfernir (and the anemone team): For their work on anemone which helped quite a bit when it came to starting with citro2d graphics, and they were very helpful in general.

-Liquidferinir: Their config parser from multiupdater was revamped and built on top of.
++ Liquidferinir: Their config parser from multiupdater was revamped and built on top of.

-Smealum, WinterMute, Fincs, and the Devkitpro team: For making/maintaining documentation and libraries for libctru and citro2d/3d which were very helpfull when making this project.
++ Smealum, WinterMute, Fincs, and the Devkitpro team: For making/maintaining documentation and libraries for libctru and citro2d/3d which were very helpfull when making this project.

-The Easyrpg Team: For inspiring this application with their work porting wildmidi to the 3ds and the switch (the reason I started working on this was because I wondered if there was a midi player for the 3ds).
++ The Easyrpg Team: For inspiring this application with their work porting wildmidi to the 3ds and the switch (the reason I started working on this was because I wondered if there was a midi player for the 3ds).

-The Anemone Team:

-~~Linus Walleij: A modified version of his decoder (to be independant from glib's c libraries) for libid3-tag which was origionaly use in GNOMAD2 is used in this application to allow for reading metatadata from mp3 (id3read).~~ (removed during switch from id3tag to mpg123)

-Most of the icons under gfx are from the site [icons8.com](https://icons8.com) and are licensed under the [CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/)

-Others: If I forgot to mention someone important (as in their code is used without credit), please let me know.
++ Others: If I forgot to mention someone important (as in their code is used without credit), please let me know.

++ Most of the icons under gfx are from the site [icons8.com](https://icons8.com) and are licensed under the [CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/)

 ## Special Thanks
 Nintendo Homebrew: A nice discord that is always giving help with homebrew and development.